ALTERNATIVE-EU/alternative.github.io/docs/docs/user-guide/ckan/datasets.md

 ### Resources

 Resources are the actual data files or references that make up a dataset.
-In CKAN:

 - A resource can be any type of file (CSV, Excel, PDF, etc.) or a link to an external data source
 - Multiple resources can be added to a single dataset